-Living on Bolton Street this Staycation was as close to home as I could possibly get when I purchased a voucher for ‘A Winter Warmer’ at The Bolton Hotel Wellington.
+Living on Bolton Street at the time, this Staycation was as close to home as I could possibly get when I purchased a voucher for ‘A Winter Warmer’ special at The Bolton Hotel Wellington.
+This included a one night’s accommodation and a platter.

 The Terrace end of Wellington is home to Parliament and a number of Government Departments but not much else.
 It was once Wellington’s business hub but things have changed – I certainly wish this end of town was a bit more lively at night and during the weekends when everything is closed.

-The bathroom was pretty simple – you need to book a ‘Classic Suite’ ($60 more) or better if you’re after a bath.
+The bathroom was pretty simple – you need to book a ‘Classic Suite’ or better if you’re after a bath.

 In modern day style the Hotel’s Compendium is a fancy app on an iPad Mini.

-The first thing i want when I enter a hotel room is the Wifi password (yes I have a problem) and hard as I tried I could not find it.
+The first thing i want when I enter a hotel room is the Wifi password, and hard as I tried I could not find it.
 I went into every section, before throwing it in frustration, not realising that if you swiped left there were more sections, one of which was named as blatantly as ‘Wifi Password’.

-The platter was delivered to our room on time, the highlight of which was the two cheeses.
+The platter, which was included with our stay, was delivered to our room on time, the highlight of which was the two cheeses.
 I’d bought a bottle of Sauvignon Blanc which matched perfectly.

-As well as a bar and restaurant the hotel has a small gym, sauna and spa pool as well as a swimming pool which appears to have been out of action for some time but is due to reopen in August.
+As well as a bar and restaurant (which also offers a delicious high tea) the hotel has a small gym, sauna and spa pool as well as a swimming pool.

 The bed was comfortable (though it was a King size formed out of two smaller beds so there was a crack to stay out of) and the room was quiet despite it’s proximity to the motorway, so I got a decent night’s sleep.